 Should I brush my dog's teeth?

 As a pet owner, you play an important role in assisting your dog in fighting dental disease.
-Here are a few simple ways you can help keep your dog's mouth healthy:
+Here are a few simple ways you can help keep your dog's mouth clean:

 • Brush your dog's teeth daily with a finger brush, or a child's toothbrush if you can't find a finger brush, to remove any plaque or debris.
 It's as straightforward as brushing your own teeth.
 If your dog is resistant to having its teeth cleaned, try some doggie toothpaste in flavors that your dog will love.
 These dog-friendly toothpastes can transform a chore into a treat.